 The more you continually engage your audience the more loyal they will become and the more you will be able to drive repeat purchases with higher average order values.
 Finding the right cadence for sending, along with the right balance of value-added content vs. promotional content, takes time, but you will be able to hone in on what is working over time.

 This is where campaign planning plays a large role in keeping the cadence going and where we use some tools to make that process more consistent and replicable.
 So we are not constantly reinventing the wheel.

 And once again the more contextual these campaign sends are the better they will perform, if you know your audience is “toddler parents” and your messaging is around making parenting a toddler easier, they will be much more likely to engage with that email.

 Again you are using data you gain from your audience building and automations to segment these campaigns to keep that communication going with relevant messaging.

 Understanding your audience is one of the most important steps of creating an effective email marketing strategy.
 You first need to categorize it into segments.
 These segments describe the specific type of audience needs (we have another article and video that, in full depth, discusses strategies to approach segmentation).

 The primary segmentation variable allows you to understand who your customers would be and what would be their needs, and how you would cater to those needs?

 This segmentation of the audience would assist in distinguishing between the different types of customers and offer them the kind of communication and information that will be most valuable and effective for them.

-The segmentation of the audience according to their features and qualities would help you identify the most profitable audience among your customers and would make it easy for you to understand how you can serve them through the appropriate use of emails and SMS messages at each stage of their journey.
+The segmentation of the audience according to their features and qualities will help you identify the most profitable audience among your customers and will make it easy for you to understand how you can serve them through the appropriate use of emails and SMS messages at each stage of their journey.